nfdi4cat/voc4cat/inbox-excel-vocabs/README.md

 To test the pipeline you may use the template `templates/voc4cat_template_043.xlsx` file.

-- Copy the file to this folder
+- Copy the file to this folder.
 - Rename it to `vocab_example.xlsx`.
-- Add the file to git and submit a pull request
+- Add the file to git and submit a pull request.
-- The vocabulary `vocabularies/vocab_example.ttl` is generated (or updated) via gh-action and committed to your pull request.
+- If there is no validation error the vocabulary `vocabularies/vocab_example.ttl` is generated (or updated) via gh-actions and committed to your pull request.
 The Excel file is removed from the pull request.
+- If there are errors, you can examine them in the run log.
-However, the Excel file along with a log-file and the generated documentation can be [downloaded as workflow artifact](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
+- In any case (error or not) you can download, the xlsx file along with a log-file and the generated documentation as [workflow artifact](https://docs.github.com/en/actions/managing-workflow-runs/downloading-workflow-artifacts).
+The xlsx-file in the artifact will be the updated one that is recreated from the updated turtle-file.